 Students make predictions and propose explanations, drawing on evidence to support their views while considering other points of view.
 Students use experimentation to isolate relationships between components in systems and explain these relationships through increasingly complex representations.
-They make predictions and propose explanations, drawing on evidence to support their views while considering other points of view.

 Following are examples of inquiry questions that could be used to prompt discussion and exploration: